andreyorst/fennel-conditions/doc/impl/condition-system.md

 Finds the `condition-object` handler in the dynamic scope.
-If found, calls the handler, and returns a table with `:state` set to `:handled`, and `:data` bound to a packed table of handler's return values.
+If found, calls the handler, and returns a table with `:state` set to `:handled`, and `:handler` bound to an anonymous function that calls the restart.

 ## `invoke-restart`
 Function signature: